Phylogenetic latent space models for network data: Conclusions

 \section{Conclusions}

-Although there is increasing evidence from several fields that real networks display multiscale structures and hierarchical organization \citep[e.g.,][]{ravasz2003hierarchical,gosztolai2021unfolding}, state-of-the-art latent space models for network data still lack extensions capable of incorporating~and~learning these core and recurring architectures.
-We address this gap through a structured representation of the generative process underlying the nodes' latent features that creates~a~unique~bridge~with~Bayesian phylogenetics.
-This is accomplished by characterizing the nodes' latent features via a branching Brownian motion parameterized by a phylogenetic tree that infers network hierarchical organization from the observed multiscale heterogenous connectivity patterns among nodes.
-As clarified in Sections~\ref{sec_phy_2}--\ref{sec_phy_3}, the resulting formulation guarantees the identifiability of the tree alongside posterior consistency properties in multiple network settings, and facilitates the implementation of a carefully-designed Metropolis-within-Gibbs algorithm for posterior inference.
-The empirical results in Sections~\ref{sec_phy_4}--\ref{sec_phy_5} show that the proposed model can reconstruct informative and yet-unexplored tree-based representations of complex network organization in several settings displaying substantially different multiscale connectivity architectures.
+Although there is evidence from several fields that real networks display multiscale structures and hierarchical organization \citep[][]{ravasz2003hierarchical,gosztolai2021unfolding},~state-of-the-art latent space models lack extensions capable of incorporating and learning these recurring architectures.
+The \textsc{phylnet} model addresses this gap via a structured representation~of~the~generative process underlying node latent features that creates a unique bridge with Bayesian phylogenetics.
+The empirical results in Sections~\ref{sec_phy_4} and \ref{sec_phy_5} show that this perspective can reconstruct~informative and yet-unexplored tree-based representations of complex network organization in several settings displaying substantially different multiscale connectivity.

-The above advancement motivates several directions of future research.
-An important one is to extend the proposed \textsc{phylnet} model from binary undirected settings to directed and weighted network contexts.
-Both extensions require straightforward modifications of the proposed construction.
-In the former case it suffices to consider two vectors of latent features for each node regulating its sender and receiver behavior, and then learn two separate phylogenetic trees characterizing the formation process of these sender and receiver features, respectively.
-Inclusion of weighted edges simply requires to replace the Bernoulli likelihood with, e.g., a Poisson one and consider a latent space construction for the associated log-rates, rather than for the logit of the edge probabilities.
-A more challenging~avenue of future research would be to include and learn a similar tree architecture for the formation of the grouping structures that parameterize a stochastic block model.
+The above advancement motivates several directions for future research.
+An important one is to extend the model from binary undirected settings to directed and weighted network contexts.
+Both extensions require straightforward modifications of our construction.
+In the former case it suffices to consider two vectors of latent features for each node regulating~its~sender and receiver behavior, and then learn two separate trees characterizing the formation process of these sender and receiver features, respectively (a related perspective can be employed also to address bipartite network settings, which include recommender systems).
+Inclusion of weighted edges~simply~requires to replace the Bernoulli likelihood with, e.g., a Poisson one and consider a latent space construction for the log-rates, rather than for the logit~of~the~edge~probabilities.